Alan Grayson: 2014

-Grayson was challenged in the Democratic primary by Nick Ruiz, a professor from the University of Florida.
-He overcame this challenge comfortably, 74%–26%.
+Grayson was challenged in the Democratic primary by Nick Ruiz, a professor from the University of Central Florida.
+He overcame this challenge comfortably, 74–26%.

 The Republican challenger in the general election was Carol Platt, with independent Marko Milakovich also standing.
 Grayson was returned to Congress with 54% of the vote.

 Tenure

 2009–2011

 Grayson was the second Democrat to represent Florida's 8th congressional district since its formation after the 1970 census (it was the 5th District from 1973 to 1993 and has been the 8th since 1993).
 The only other Democrat to represent this district, Bill Gunter, left to run for the United States Senate in 1974 after only one term.

 Grayson is considered a progressive Democrat.
 He supported Barack Obama in 2008.
 He was a member of the Congressional Progressive Caucus, of which he was vice-chairman.
 Grayson twice joined Republicans to oppose the raising of the federal debt limit.
 He said, "We need to live within our means.
 We need to eliminate wasteful spending.
 If we did those two simple things, we would not need to raise the debt limit."

-On September 14, 2009, the U.S. House of Representatives passed H.RES 686, Grayson's Teach the Constitution Week bill.
-The bill urged high schools to spend one week each September teaching the United States Constitution to high school seniors and also encouraged students to petition the government on an issue of personal importance to them to demonstrate their understanding of their rights and responsibilities as citizens of the United States.
+On September 14, 2009, the U.S. House of Representatives passed Grayson's Teach the Constitution Week resolution, H.RES 686, urging high schools to spend one week each September teaching the United States Constitution to high school seniors and encouraging students to petition the government on an issue of personal importance to them to demonstrate their understanding of their rights and responsibilities as citizens of the United States.
 The non-partisan resolution was passed by a voice vote and featured 222 co-sponsors.

-On the 40th anniversary of the historic Apollo 11 moon landing in 1969, the U.S. House of Representatives passed Grayson's New Frontier Congressional Gold Medal Act of 2009.
+On the 40th anniversary of the historic 1969 Apollo 11 Moon landing, the U.S. House of Representatives passed Grayson's New Frontier Congressional Gold Medal Act of 2009.
 The bill asked the president to present Congress's highest civilian honor, the Congressional Gold Medal, to Apollo 11 astronauts Neil Armstrong, Edwin "Buzz" Aldrin Jr., and Michael Collins, as well as John Glenn, the first American to orbit the Earth.
 Only about 200 medals have ever been awarded in the country's history.
 The New Frontier Congressional Gold Medal Act of 2009 passed the House unanimously on July 20, 2009.